Title: Associate Professor of Music

 Aside from her performing career, the operas Dr. Park has directed include The Gondoliers, The Merry Widow, Hansel and Gretel, Mysteries on the Dock, A Muskrat Lullaby, The Old Maid and the Thief, and The Magic Flute.
 Her directing scene from The Old Maid and the Thief was one of four finalists in the Collegiate Opera Scene Competition graduate category at the 2015 National Opera Association convention in Greensboro, NC.

-Currently, Dr. Park is Assistant Professor of Music at the University of Texas at Tyler.
+Currently, Dr. Park is Associate Professor of Music at the University of Texas at Tyler.
 She holds a Doctoral and a Master of Music degree from the University of Texas at Austin and her bachelor's degree in vocal performance from Eastman School of Music.
 She studied with Rose Taylor at the University of Texas at Austin.
 Her former teachers include William McIver, Irene Gubrud, and Masako Toribara.
 She worked with Teresa Zylis-Gara, Grace Bumbrey, Mary Dunleavy, Renee Fleming, and Lucy Schaufer in Master Classes at the University of Texas at Austin.